Nazım Terzioğlu: Legacy

-One of the contributions of Terzioglu as the director of the Mathematics Research Institute to Turkey's mathematical culture and the history of science was the systematic scan of the Islamic literature relevant to mathematics and the presentation of the information related to conic sections in ancient mathematics to the scientific community.
+One of the contributions of Terzioğlu as the director of the Mathematics Research Institute to Turkey's mathematical culture and the history of science was the systematic scan of the Islamic literature relevant to mathematics and the presentation of the information related to conic sections in ancient mathematics to the scientific community.
 As a result of these efforts, the facsimile of two ancient texts of mathematics originally written in Arabic were realized.
 The first one is the preface of Mecmuatu'r-risail, the Arabic translation by Beni Musa b.
 Sakir (died in 873) of Conica, which is the work of Apollonius of Perga (BC 262–190) on the conic sections.
 This preface, published with the title Das Vorwort des Astronomen Bani Musa b.
 Sakir, describes how the Apollonius' Conica was acquired by the Islamic world.
-After that, Terzioglu published the facsimile of the copy of the lost 8th book of Apollonius' Conica which was rewritten by Ibnu'l-Heysem (965–1039) with the help from other sources.
+After that, Terzioğlu published the facsimile of the copy of the lost 8th book of Apollonius' Conica which was rewritten by Ibnu'l-Heysem (965–1039) with the help from other sources.
 In the introduction part of this book with the title Das Achte Buch zu den Conica des Apollonios von Perge, the following information is provided in summary:

 In ancient mathematics, the interest for conics starts with Menaechmus (BC IV.
 Century) and reaches the summit with Apollonius of Perga.
 Apollonius wrote his famous work Conica by processing previous information and adding up his own inventions.
 The first 7 volumes of this work consisting of 8 volumes in total are known whereas the 8th volume is missing.
 The Islamic and Western mathematicians working in this field took place in the reconstruction of the 8th volume.
 The most successful one of these works is that of Edmund Halley's (1656–1742) Apollonii Per-gaei conicorum (Oxoniae, 1710).
 The 8th book of Conica reconstructed by Ibn el-Heysem is the 4th manuscript with the name Makalatu'l-Hasan b.el-Hasan b.el Heysem fi el-kitabu'l-mahrutat in the Mecmu'atu'r-risail, which is recorded under no. 1796 in Manisa Library.
 The fact that Ibn el-Heysem completed this work nearly 700 years before Halley is interesting.

-Within the framework of this program, Terzioglu was preparing for publication the first 7 books of Conica, which were translated into Arabic in 415/1024 AD by Ibnu'l-Heysem who had also examined the previous translations of his time.
-Terzioglu's death coincides with the time when the facsimile of the manuscript located at No. 2762 of Suleymaniye Library, Ayasofya had been completed.
+Within the framework of this program, Terzioğlu was preparing for publication the first 7 books of Conica, which were translated into Arabic in 415/1024 AD by Ibnu'l-Heysem who had also examined the previous translations of his time.
+Terzioğlu's death coincides with the time when the facsimile of the manuscript located at No. 2762 of Suleymaniye Library, Ayasofya had been completed.
 As the part of the book he wanted to include related to the history of conics remained incomplete, it was removed from press and was published later with the title Kitab al-Mahrutat Das Buch der Kegelschnitte des Apollonios von Perge by the Research Institute for Mathematics.
 It includes a part in which the description of the manuscript and the direct translation of its preface are given in Turkish and German.